 Yes!
 If your starter is active and bubbly, it can be used, but the bagels may rise faster; adjust proofing time accordingly.

-If you tried these Sourdough Discard Bagels, please leave a ⭐️ star rating and share your feedback in the 📝 comments section below.
-I would truly appreciate it!
+🐝 If you tried this Sourdough Discard Bagels, please leave a ⭐️ star rating and share your buzz in the 💬 comments below.
+I'd truly appreciate it!

 📖 Recipe